With guidelines from GA 223, Mission Responsibility Through Investment advocates for action to combat climate change

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Advocacy & Social Justice, Peace & Justice, Responsible Investing

 Tags: committee on mission responsibility through investment, corporate engagement, faithful action on climate change, fossil free pcusa, guideline metrics, joseph kinard, Office of Faith-Based Investing and Corporate Engagement, rob fohr

-Ministries: Office of Faith-Based Investing and Corporate Engagement, Compassion, Peace and Justice, Environmental Issues
+Ministries: Office of Faith-Based Investing and Shareholder Engagement, Compassion, Peace and Justice, Environmental Issues